linearregression/ecs-playground/README.md

 ### Docker Images

- - This can be any Docker images but the actual use case, we built a Docker image which runs Ubuntu, Nginx, PHP-fpm.
+ - This can be any Docker images but for this exame, we built a Docker image which runs Ubuntu, Nginx, PHP-fpm.
 We added some custom code to connect to RDS etc. All the source is available [https://github.com/srirajan/ecs-playground](https://github.com/srirajan/ecs-playground)

  - Build the docker images and upload them to your Docker hub.
-This example uses public images but you can also embed credentials and use private images.
+This example uses public images but you can also embed Docker Hub credentials and use private images.

 ```
 git clone https://github.com/srirajan/ecs-playground